vmstio/docs/content/rules/defederation.md

 # Defederation

-We "defederate" vmst.io from other instances that are incompatible with our fundamental rules, in an effort to protect our users and limit our liability.
+We "defederate" vmst.io from other servers that are incompatible with our fundamental rules, in an effort to protect our users and limit our liability.
 The decision to defederate can come from reports by our users but is also based on community discussion around such bad actors, including the periodic import of community maintained blocklists.
 We would rather be proactive in blocking bad actors versus waiting for abuse to happen.

 ## Export

-We list all defederated instances at [vmst.io/about](https://vmst.io/about), but also periodically post the full listing in CSV format on our GitHub.
+We list all defederated servers at [vmst.io/about](https://vmst.io/about), but also periodically post the full listing in CSV format on our GitHub.

 :button-link[Download Blocklist]{icon="mdi:file-download-outline" href="https://github.com/vmstan/vmstio/blob/main/domain_blocks.csv" blank}

-Posting the list as a CSV file allows other instance administrators to easily import our blocklist or compare it against their own.
+Posting the list as a CSV file allows other server administrators to easily import our blocklist or compare it against their own.

 ### Sensitivity

-Our defederated instance list includes domains where the name itself may contain offensive language, or the resulting site contains harmful or illegal materials.
+Our defederated server list includes domains where the name itself may contain offensive language, or the resulting site contains harmful or illegal materials.
 As a result the domains are partially redacted when viewing on the [vmst.io/about](https://vmst.io/about) listing.

 However, in order to import our list into your own, these domain names are listed on GitHub.